Nitrokey/nitrokey-documentation/nextbox/faq/remote-access.rst

   Android browser(s).
 The mechanism is based on ``mDNS``.
 One possible workaround is to use a 3rd party app like BonjourBrowser to discover all mDNS services in your network.

+**Q:**: I followed all guides and still cannot acquire the TLS certificate, what can I do?
+  The reason a TLS certificate cannot be acquired is nearly always the fact that your NextBox is not reachable from the internet.
+Make sure you have followed the :doc:`../remote/walkthrough`.
+  If you followed the step-by-step instructions and it still does not work, very likely something is blocking the connection, typical candidates are router web administration features like:
+  ``MyFritz!``, ``Fritz Web Services`` or similar services, which are running on your router and thus blocking the traffic on port(s) 80 and/or 443.
+Switch them off and retry acquiring your TLS certificate.

 .. _USB Documentation: https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md
 .. _NextBox' GitHub: https://github.com/Nitrokey/nextbox-board
 .. _nextbox.local: http://nextbox.local